Quite a while ago I had received a Homemade Italian Cheesecake recipe from a very good friend and reader, Jeannette Paladino/Write Speak Sell.

-So here is a recipe that you must not miss, and it’s really easy to boot.
+This is a recipe that you must not miss, and it’s amazing good and oh so easy to boot.

 Homemade Italian Cheesecake